mctools/mcpl/usage_c.md

 {:toc}

-It is possible for advanced users to interact directly with MCPL files from C or C++ code, by including the header file {% include linkfile.html file="src/mcpl/mcpl.h"
-%} and making sure the resulting library or application is linked with the code in the {% include linkfile.html file="src/mcpl/mcpl.c"
+It is possible for advanced users to interact directly with MCPL files from C or C++ code, by including the header file {% include linkfile.html file="mccp_core/include/mcpl.h" linkname="mcpl.h" %} and making sure the resulting library or application is linked with the code in the {% include linkfile.html file="mcpl_core/src/mcpl.c" %} file.
-%} file.
 This is described in more detail in {% include linkpaper.html subsection=2.2
 %} and the API is documented in detail in {% include linkpaper.html section=9 linkname="the MCPL paper (appendix C)"
 %}.